ShunSakurai/asana-navigator/README.md

 - [x] Place project section selectors on top

 #### Going to sibling subtasks:
+- [x] Display arrows to go to previous/next sibling subtasks
-- [ ] Display drop-down lists to go to sibling subtasks
+- [ ] Display drop-down list to go to sibling subtasks

 #### Setting new parent tasks:
 - [ ] Create SVG icon for new parent